Functions

 Function Description: String concatenation function with a separator.

-Return Result Type: If all parameters are of VARCHAR type, the result type is VARCHAR.
-If any parameter includes NCHAR type, the result type is NCHAR.
-If any parameter contains NULL, the output is NULL.
+Return Type: If all parameters are of VARCHAR type, the result type is VARCHAR.
+If parameters include NCHAR type, the result type is NCHAR.
+If parameters include NULL values, the output is NULL.

 Applicable Data Types: VARCHAR, NCHAR.
-The minimum number of parameters is 3, and the maximum is 9.
+The function requires a minimum of 3 parameters and a maximum of 9 parameters.

 Nested Subquery Support: Applicable to both inner and outer queries.